samaxes/javaee-cache-filter/README.md

 ## License

-This distribution is licensed under the terms of the Apache License, Version 2.0 (see [LICENSE](LICENSE)).
+This distribution is licensed under the terms of the Apache License, Version 2.0 (see LICENSE.txt).